 a. invoke the Nnef_UEId service as specified in clause 4.4.32 of 3GPP TS 29.522 [10] to obtain the UE identifier based on the user information received, and may derive the coresponding DNN and/or S-NSSAI based on the verified identity of the EAS; and

 b. upon successful retrieval of the UE identifier, respond with "200 OK" along with the retrieved UE identifier information in the UeIdInfo data type to the EAS.
-If an error occurs when processing the request, the EES shall send an HTTP error response as specified in clause 7.7.

 If the EES determines the received HTTP POST request needs to be redirected, the EES may respond with an HTTP "307 Temporary Redirect" status code or an HTTP "308 Permanent Redirect" status code including an HTTP "Location" header containing an alternative URI representing the end point of an alternative EES where the notification should be sent.
 Redirection handling is described in clause 5.2.10 of 3GPP TS 29.122 [6].

+On failure or if the EES receives an error code from the NEF, the EES shall take proper error handling actions, as specified in clause 8.3.6, and respond to the EAS with an appropriate error status code.
+If the EES received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the EES shall relay this error response to the EAS with a corresponding application error, when applicable.

 * * * 2nd Change * * * *

 8.3.6 Error Handling

+8.3.6.1 General

+For the Eees_UEIdentifier API, HTTP error handling shall be supported as specified in clause 7.7.
+In addition, the requirements in the following clauses are applicable for the Eees_UEIdentifier API.

+8.3.6.2 Protocol Errors

+No specific protocol errors for the Eees_UEIdentifier API are specified.

+8.3.6.3 Application Errors

+The application errors defined for the Eees_UEidentifier API are listed in Table 8.3.6.3-1.

+Table 8.3.6.3-1: Application errors